-Speakers can ask to introduce a maximum of two photographs or other illustrative material if this will aid them in making their representations.
+Speakers can ask to introduce a maximum of two photographs or other illustrative material if this will help them in making their representations.
 The material must depict a fair impression of the application site.

 The chair of the sub-committee has discretion to refuse the use of such material.